F-16 models in 1/32 scale

 PARTS:

-The box is really full with about 350 parts, most of them in lightgrey/white plastic: 185 parts for the F-16, 25 for the separate F110 engine, engine dolly 25, 100 for the stores and tanks, 15 parts transparent parts.
+The box is really full with about 350 parts, most of them in light grey/white plastic: 185 parts for the F-16, 25 for the separate F110 engine, engine dolly 25, 100 for the stores and tanks, 15 parts transparent parts.
 All is very nicely packed in separate bags and boxes.
 Parts have very fine engraved paneling and some raised details as required.

 Also a number of metal parts are supplied for the undercarriage legs and some etched metal for chaff dispensers.
 Two canopies are supplied, plain glass and gold tinted glass.
-There is also a painting mask for the canopy, a set of rubber tyres (no plastic ones being supplied).
+There is also a painting mask for the canopy, a set of rubber tires (no plastic ones being supplied).
 The kit is also supplied with small screws and a screwdriver to get some more strength in areas.
 A small sheet of remove-before-flight tags and a metal insert for the nose weight.
-A nice colour poster with paint schemes and photo's completes this kit.
+A nice colour poster with paint schemes and photos completes this kit.

 [note: